Bone Fracture -Types, Causes, Symptoms, and Treatments

 • Stress Fracture: It occurs due to repeated stress and strain, which is more common in athletes.

-• Transverse Fracture: Across the bone, when there is a straight break, transverse fracture occurs.
+• Transverse Fracture: Across the bone, when there is a straight break, a transverse fracture occurs.

 The skeletal system acts as the structure of the human body and holds the muscles and tissues together.
-Hence all the bones are very hard and tend to withstand powerful impacts.
-But if the force becomes more, or if the impact is very sudden, it might lead to a crack or breaking of the bone.
+Hence, all the bones are very hard and tend to withstand powerful impacts.
+But if the force increases, or if the impact is very sudden, it might lead to a crack or breaking of the bone.

-Some of the significant causes of bone fracture that are observed around the world are:
+Some of the significant causes of bone fracture that are observed are:

 • Physical accidents or trauma.